-This article will help users diagnose a UniFi Network Controller running under a high load, as well as describe modifications that can be done for optimal performance.
+This article will help users diagnose a UniFi Network application running under a high load, as well as describe modifications that can be done for optimal performance.

-- Applicable to the latest UniFi Controller release versions.
+- Applicable to the latest UniFi Network release versions.

 - This article describes advanced configuration options and should only be attempted by advanced users.